How Does Fake Door Testing Work? Benefits & Risks for Researchers

 • Translate quantitative and qualitative feedback into actionable insights that will help you build better products and increase user adoption.

-A fake door test, done right, triggers curiosity or fear of missing out (FOMO), and it excites users to try something new—potentially being one of the first.
+• Triggering curiosity or fear of missing out (FOMO), exciting users to try something new

 Despite the general fear around fake doors, there are some great benefits for businesses.
 Let’s explore what some of these fake doors can do for your team.